rdkcentral/Lightning/README.md

 In practice, the first one (different texture sources) is by far the most likely to cause many batch breaks.
 You should understand that the render order of the views/texturizes is fully determined by the position in the render tree (top-down first-last) and the z-index, if specified.
 As an example: you may be able to create a draw batch by z-indexing all views that share the same texture (good candidates are those that have `rect` enabled).
 You may want to use the forceZIndexContext on an ancestor to make sure that the batch doesn't interfere with other parts of the render tree.

 ## Code composition
 An application can be composed into components.
-A component extends the `wuf.Component` class, which itself extends the `wuf.View` class.
-In fact, `wuf.Application` extends `wuf.Component`, so it *is* the render tree root.
+A component extends the `lng.Component` class, which itself extends the `lng.View` class.
+In fact, `lng.Application` extends `lng.Component`, so it *is* the render tree root.
 Composition is achieved by simply including them as Views somewhere in the render tree.

 ## Tools